-When you’ve been on the road for a year, you learn some things.
+When you’ve been on the road for a few years, you learn some things.
 You learn things about yourself, you learn things about your partner, and you learn things about your priorities.

 That’s how it happened.
-The house didn’t sit for long, we sold most of our stuff, and we hit the road.
-We stuck with the United States as an easy entry into our nomad trip, despite our desires to see the world.
-It was just easier to do that with a big dog and no home base.
+We sold most of our stuff and we hit the road.
+We stuck with the United States for the majority of our time as nomads for ease of travel with our big dog and no home base.

 RV life isn’t for me.

-Our RAV4 can pretty much go anywhere, from the bumpiest roads to winding mountain highways.
+Our RAV4 could pretty much go anywhere, from the bumpiest roads to winding mountain highways.

-That all said, I envy people that embrace the nomadic RV life.
+That all said, I envy people who embrace the nomadic RV life.
 These are likely super flex people who get their kicks out on the open road.
 You do you, RVers.

 You need to be a good planner.